hydrodynamicstability/statquotes/README.md

   - Opportunities and challenges for industrial statisticians.  *Journal of Applied Statistics*, 28:  427-439.

+- "Now research workers in both science and technology define ends which they wish to achieve and they need technology to achieve them.
+As there are specific pieces of technology depending upon the problem under study, so I propose that there are general technological principles that are applicable across wide areas of research; these principles, the technology of research itself, consist of statistical methodology.
+As statisticians, certainly as applied statisticians, we do best to think of ourselves not as mathematicians, nor as scientists, but as technologists."

+  - Michael J. R Healy (1978)

+  - Is statistics a science?  *Journal of the Royal Statistical Society*, A141 (3):  385-393.

 - "Are physical scientists and engineers too foolish to recognize the value of statistics?
 I don't think so.
 Rather I think they understand that the basic philosophy that motivates much of the statistics taught in universities is not appropriate for what they do."

   - G. E. P. Box (2006)